Flawless Physio Logo

 Hallux Rigidus Treatment

 Home remedies are usual for the initial management of Hallux Rigidus, including regular icing and taking anti-inflammatories.
-Physical Therapy is an excellent approach to managing this condition and seeking a therapist who regularly sees foot conditions is essential.
+Physical Therapy is an excellent approach to managing this condition; seeking a therapist who regularly sees foot conditions is essential.
 A physical examination should reveal imbalances in foot mechanics that can be addressed with strengthening and stretching exercises.

 A brace, taping, massage and joint mobalisations are all effective short-term pain relief, but ultimately, footwear, orthotics and exercises are the best forms of treatment for Hallux Rigidus.